25 AI-Driven Productivity Gains Statistics That Prove the Future of Work Has Arrived in 2026

 16. Software developers contribute 19% to the total labor productivity gain from AI

-Anthropic’s research shows software developers contribute the largest share (19%) to total labor productivity gains attributable to AI.
-This finding highlights how technical roles with repetitive, pattern-based work benefit most from AI assistance.
-The same principles apply to operations, sales, and customer success roles managing high-volume inboxes.
+Anthropic’s research shows software developers contribute the largest share (19%) of total labor productivity gains attributable to AI.
+It makes sense: technical roles full of repetitive, pattern-based work are where AI assistance pays off most.
+The same logic carries over to operations, sales, and customer success roles that live in high-volume inboxes.

 17. Healthcare assistance tasks complete 90% faster with AI

 Anthropic documents that healthcare assistance tasks can be completed 90% more quickly with AI.
-While industry-specific, this statistic demonstrates AI’s potential across regulated environments where accuracy and compliance matter.
-Similar gains appear in legal, finance, and other professional services.
+It’s an industry-specific number, but it points to something broader: AI can hold up in regulated environments where accuracy and compliance are non-negotiable.
+You see similar gains in legal, finance, and other professional services.

 Top AI Tools for Business: Selecting the Right Solution